-As computer systems produce and collect increasing amounts of data, analyzing it becomes an integral part of improving the services provided by Internet companies.
-In this context, the MapReduce framework offers techniques for convenient, distributed processing of data by enabling a simple programming model that eliminates the burden of implementing a complex logic or infrastructure for parallelization, data transfer, scalability, fault tolerance and scheduling.
+As organizations produce and collect increasing amounts of data, analyzing it becomes an integral part of improving their services and operation.
+The MapReduce paradigm offers the ability to process data using a simple programming model, which hides the complexity of the infrastructure required for parallelization, data transfer, scalability, fault tolerance and scheduling.